taocpp/PEGTL/doc/Rules-and-Grammars.md

 Any I/O error encountered by the reader of a [stream input](Stream-Parsing.md) will already throw an exception.

 Failure to match *should* result in a local error as it *should* be the author of a grammar to decide if and where to switch to global errors with the [must-family of rules](Rule-Reference.md#exceptional).
-If, however, a parsing rule must, for some reason, throw an exception itself then it *should* use the `raise` Control function which throws an exception of the appropriate type, namely `tao::pegtl::parse_error< ParseInput::error_t >` assuming `ParseInput` is the type of the input.
+If, however, a parsing rule must, for some reason, throw an exception itself then it *should* use the `raise` Control function which throws an exception of the appropriate type, namely `tao::pegtl::parse_error< ParseInput::error_position_t >` assuming `ParseInput` is the type of the input.

 ### Complete Example

-The following excerpt from `src/pegtl/dynamic_match.cpp` shows a complex custom rule that uses a state argument.
+The following excerpt from `src/example/dynamic_match.cpp` shows a complex custom rule that uses a state argument.

 The grammar parses a *long string literal*, a string literal that can contain any character sequence with neither the necessity nor the possibility of escape sequences, as is common in many scripting languages.
 The implementation here adopts the convention that a long string literal begins with `[foo[` and ends with `]foo]` where `foo` is any non-empty string that does not contain a `[`.